netxms/netxms-doc/admin/log-monitoring.rst

      - Description
      - Default value
    * - break
-     - If this option set to ``1`` and curent line match to regular expression in the rule, parser will stop processing of current line, even if global parser option ``processAll`` was set to ``1``.
+     - If this option set to ``1`` and current line match to regular expression in the rule, parser will stop processing of current line, even if global parser option ``processAll`` was set to ``1``.
 If this option set to ``0`` (which is default), processing will stop according to